Rajeshds20/multimedia-file-manager/writeup.md

 ## Purpose of Adding Search, Filter, and Sort Features

-### Searching
+### Searching and Filtering
 - **Purpose:** There wil be no file manager application without search feature.
 This is an essential feature that user expects from the application.
+The filtering feature enables users to filter down the displayed files based on their types/formats. (e.g., audio, video, document, image).
 - Users can avoid manually scanning through a long list of files by directly searching for the desired file.

-### Filtering
-- **Purpose:** The filtering feature enables users to filter down the displayed files based on their types/formats. (e.g., audio, video, document, image).
 - Simplified file management: Users can focus on specific types of files without distractions from other file types.
 Also allow users to go through each file types and all files of that type.

 ### Sorting